bevyengine/bevy/_release-content/migration-guides/ui_picking_alpha_threshold.md

 This is controlled by the new `UiPickingSettings::picking_mode` field, which defaults to `UiPickingMode::AlphaThreshold(0.1)`.

-To restore the previous behavior (picking based on the node's bounding box, regardless of transparency), set the picking mode to `UiPickingMode::BoundingBox`:
+To restore the (slightly faster) previous behavior (picking based on the node's bounding box, regardless of transparency), set the picking mode to `UiPickingMode::BoundingBox`:

 ```rust
 app.insert_resource(UiPickingSettings {